How can I keep up to date on what’s happening around campus?

 Where can I make copies?

 Copy Center, located on the lower level of the Christensen Center and the Lindell Library.
 Pay for your copies at the Copy Center with cash, check or debit/credit.
-Pay for copies at Lindell Library with cash or a copy card (purchase 200 copies for $12, at the library desk, charged to your student account).
+Pay for copies at Lindell Library with cash or a copy card which can be purchased at the circulation desk.
 Copy Cards are only usable on the library coin operated copier.

 Where can I get a Metro bus schedule?
 Where can I buy a Metro bus pass?